http-party/http-server/.github/CONTRIBUTING.md

 Please include _as much detail as possible_ to help us reproduce and diagnose the bug.
 Most importantly:

 - Make use of the issue template!
-- Let us know _how_ you're running http-server (options, flags, environment, browser or Node.js, etc.)
+- Let us know _how_ you're running http-server (options, flags, environment, etc.)
 - Include your test code or file(s).
 If large, please provide a link to a repository or [gist](https://gist.github.com).
 - Please show code in JavaScript only (any version)